 Our fiscal year end is always the Sunday closest to December 31, and our operations are reported on a 52 or 53-week fiscal year.
 For presentation purposes, annual and quarterly information in this Form 10-K are presented as ended on March 31, June 30, September 30, and December 31, as applicable.
-The actual date of our fiscal years ended December 31, 2017, 2018 and 2019 are December 31, 2017, December 30, 2018, and December 29, 2019, respectively.
+The actual date of our fiscal years ended December 31, 2018, 2019 and 2020 are December 30, 2018, December 29, 2019, and January 3, 2021, respectively.
+Our fiscal year ending December 31, 2020 was a 53-week year.
 We furnish our stockholders with annual reports containing audited financial statements.
 In addition, we file annual, quarterly and current reports; proxy and information statements and other information with the SEC.
 We also make our annual report on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and all related amendments, available free of charge through our website at www.compx.com as soon as reasonably practical after they have been filed with the SEC.
 We also provide to anyone, without charge, copies of the documents upon written request.
 Requests should be directed to the attention of the Corporate Secretary at our address on the cover page of this Form 10-K.